cloudevents/spec/http-protocol-binding.md

 initial decoding only needs to handle double-quoted values, including backslash escapes.
-Header values produced via the percent-encoding described here will never include double-quoted values, but they MUST be supported for compatibility with older versions of this specification which did not require double-quote and space characters to be percent-encoded.
+Header values produced via the percent-encoding described here will never include double-quoted values, but they MUST be supported when receiving events, for compatibility with older versions of this specification which did not require double-quote and space characters to be percent-encoded.

 Percent encoding is performed by considering each Unicode character